ma-quantumlab/IoT-Server/AlertsAPI.md

 From the output we see that under the "Configurations" section there are the 4 configuration files shown; any file in the `~/IoT-Server/Alerts-API` that ends with "config.json" will be automatically considered a configuration file.
 As shown under the "Alerts" section, there are no Alerts defined yet.

-Additionally there is another file, the `alerts_config.json` file which defines how each alert is set up; unless a user is adding an additional data-source this file should not be edited.

 Alerts will be visible directly on any time-series panel that queries the same Influx DB data as the alert; as shown below for the following configuration of alerts:

 ``` bash